lydiaochoa92/courses-pythonwhat-tutorial-deprecated/chapter3.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:f8cb706e3f
 ## list comprehension w/ conditional 2

-In the previous exercise, you used an `if` conditional statement in the _predicate expression_ part of a list comprehension to evaluate an iterator variable.
-In this exercise, you will use an `if-else` statement on the _output expression_ of the list.
+The previous exercise an `if` conditional statement in the _predicate expression_ part of a list comprehension.

-You will work on the same list, `fellowship` and, using a list comprehension and an `if-else` conditional statement in the output expression, create a list that keeps members of `fellowship` with 7 or more characters and replaces others with an empty string.
-Use `member` as the iterator variable in the list comprehension.
+In this exercise, we will test an `if-else` statement in the _output expression_, or body, of the list comprehension.

 *** =instructions
 - In the output expression, keep the string as-is **if** the number of characters is >= 7, **else** replace it with an _empty string_.

 *** =hint
-- The first part of the conditional is an `if` statement followed by the boolean expression for evaluating the iterator variable.
-The second part is an `else` statement.

 *** =pre_exercise_code
 ```{python}